StarsThu2016/tractor_private/README.md

 ## Ran's House Rule and Features
 * Mobile UI: optimize the UI on the mobile phones with lots of improvements.
-* Boost: 20/30/40 points per level when the winning team is promoted.
+* Boost (optional): 20/30/40 points per rank when the winning team is promoted.
 * No-cap: if a player's rank exceeds A, then continues with 2+.
 * Must-play: support an optional must-play feature on rank 5, 10, and K.
 * Compensate in Find-a-Friend mode: give 10/15/20 points to the non-declare team, when there are 2/3/4 decks in total.